eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 ### Remote Networking

 Online only meetings present both a personal networking challenge and a computer networking challenge.
 The NOC came to the rescue for the latter with an experimental mechanism to join the IETF network while attending a meeting remotely.
 This evolved into what is now known as {{HACKNET}}, a global Layer 2 VPN designed to support IETF protocol development across teams within the IETF Hackathon.
 A limited set of devices for connecting to HackNet are supported.
 In addition to layer 2 connectivity, a subset of the networking capabilities available at in-person meetings are available.
 Both the set of devices and the set of networking capabilities are expected to expand and evolve over time.
 However, it is important to note that HackNet is still an experiment and not a production service.
-Best effort support is available via email to <ticket@meeting.ietf.org>.
+Best effort support is available via email to {{TICKET}}.

 ## Webex